SamihaAhsan/Battleship_Server/README.md

 1. Ensure all files are in same directory
 2. Compile using gcc
-'gcc -o battleship main.c helpers.c'
+`gcc -o battleship main.c helpers.c`

-3. Run program to start server by inputting a port number './battleship <port>' (e.g. port==8710)
+4. Run program to start server by inputting a port number `./battleship <port>' (e.g. port==8710)`

 #Connecting to server

 Open a terminal to connect to the server

-'nc localhost 8080'
+`nc localhost 8080`

 #Game Instructions

-layers register with a name and place a single ship of length 5 on a 10×10 grid.
-Ships can be placed horizontally (-) or vertically (|).
-Players take turns bombing coordinates to try and sink each other’s ships.
+Board: Played on a 10×10 grid with coordinates from (0,0) to (9,9).

+Ships: Each player has a single ship, either horizontal (1×5) or vertical (5×1).

+Joining: Players can connect anytime by registering with a name and ship placement.

+Bombing: Any player can bomb any cell at any time.

+If a bomb hits one or more ships, the server announces the hit or else announces a miss.

+Damage: Each ship has 5 cells.
+Once all are damaged, that ship is sunk, and the player loses and is automatically disconnected.

+Leaving: Disconnecting is treated the same as losing.

+Broadcasts: The server announces all major events:

+New players joining

+Bombing results

+Player elimination

-#Commands
+#Commands used

 REG